Back to Overview Brochures

 FLIM Data Analysis by SPCImage NG

-Data analysis is an integral part of the bh FLIM systems [2, 24].
-GPU processing, MLE fit, multi-exponential analysis, combination with phasor plot, automatic IRF synthesis - these are the main features.
-Precision multi-exponential decay analysis occurs within seconds, MLE yields high fit stability, no reference measurement is needed, and the combination with phasor analysis allows the user to obtain precision lifetimes for low-intensity data by image segmentation.
+Data analysis is an integral part of the bh FLIM systems [3, 26].
+Fast GPU processing, MLE fit, multi-exponential analysis, fit with global parameters, combination with phasor plot, automatic IRF synthesis, intelligent binning, batch processing - these are only a few of the SPCImage NG functions.
+GPU-based analysis runs multi-exponential decay analysis within seconds, MLE yields high fit accuracy even at low photon numbers, automatic IRF generation avoids the need of recording IRFs, batch processing automatically analyses large series of files, and the combination with phasor analysis provides an easy way of image segmentation.
 Biologically relevant parameters, such or FRET intensities and FRET distances, ion concentrations, membrane potentials, and metabolic ratios are directly available from the decay data.
+Below: FLIM image displayed in parallel with phasor plot.
+Second below: Batch processing of a file series.
+GPU Processing, calculation time <1s per image.

 Protein Interaction - Quantitative FRET Results

 Precision FLIM-FRET is performed by double-exponential FRET analysis.
-In contrast to single-exponential techniques, the method delivers correct FRET efficiencies and FRET distances [8] even for incomplete donor-acceptor linking, and without reference measurement of a donor-only sample [9].
-The classic FRET efficiency, the FRET efficiency of the interacting donor, the amount of interacting donor, and the donor-acceptor distance are displayed directly by SPCImage NG [2].
+In contrast to single-exponential techniques, the method delivers correct FRET efficiencies and FRET distances [10] even for incomplete donor-acceptor linking, and without reference measurement of a donor-only sample [11].
+Global analysis increases the accuracy of the FRET parameters in case of constant free-donor decay time [27].
+Images of the classic FRET efficiency, the FRET efficiency of the interacting donor, the amount of interacting donor, and the donor-acceptor distance are provided directly by SPCImage NG [3].
+Please see images below.

 Molecular Parameters - Derived from Fluorescence-Decay Data